CD Copy Protection and shit...Saturday, 5 April 2003

 And I sucked R.I.A.A.’s dick so to say.
 Because the CD is copy protected.
 I haven’t noticed much from the start.
 I saw the sticker on the CD but when I put it into the CD-ROM of my ‘puter a player popped up and started playing… So I enjoyed.
 The fishy thing were the high hats.
 Which sounded a bit weird.
 But I listened to the album anyway.

 The problem came at night.
-Because at night I usually listen to the music using my headphones, which aren’t Seinheiser but are some fairly good quality Kenwoods.
+Because at night I usually listen to the music using my headphones, which aren’t Sennheiser but are some fairly good quality Kenwoods.
 So I started listening to the album.
-And it sounded really-really bad.
+And it sounded bad.
+Really - really bad.
 I asked myself: what the Hell?
 What do they use that million dollar studio equipment for if the result is so lo-fi?
 I was thinking that I had better quality recordings on tape!

 Next stop: Exact Audio Copy.
 Since I was looking rather confused at some fake shit I checked EAC’s forum.
 And there came the answers!
 It seems that my CD is protected with Cactus Data Shield.
 This involves two methods of protection (at least as much as I figured):